black0017/MedicalZooPytorch/README.md

 ```

 ####  Acknowledgements
 In general, in the open source community recognizing third party utilities increases the credibility of your software.
 In deep learning, **academics tend to skip acknowledging third party repos for some reason**.
 In essence, we used whatever resource we needed to make this project self-complete, that was nicely written.
 However, **modifications were performed to match the project structure and requirements**.
 Here is the list of the **top-based works**: [HyperDenseNet](https://github.com/josedolz/HyperDenseNet_pytorch) model.
 Most of the segmentation losses from [here](https://github.com/wolny/pytorch-3dunet/blob/master/pytorch3dunet/unet3d/losses.py).
 3D-SkipDenseNet model from [here](https://github.com/tbuikr/3D-SkipDenseSeg).
 3D-ResNet base model from [here](https://github.com/kenshohara/3D-ResNets-PyTorch).
 Abstract model class from [MimiCry project](https://github.com/kwotsin/mimicry).
 Trainer and Writer class from PyTorch [template](https://github.com/victoresque/pytorch-template).
 Covid-19 implementation based on our previous work from [here](https://github.com/IliasPap/COVIDNet).
 MICCAI 2019 Gleason challenge data-loaders based on our previous work from [here](https://github.com/black0017/MICCAI-2019-Prostate-Cancer-segmentation-challenge).
-Basic 2D Unet implementation from [here](https://github.com/milesial/Pytorch-UNet).Vnet model from [here](https://github.com/mattmacy/vnet.pytorch)
+Basic 2D Unet implementation from [here](https://github.com/milesial/Pytorch-UNet) .Vnet model from [here](https://github.com/mattmacy/vnet.pytorch)

 [contributors-shield]: https://img.shields.io/github/contributors/black0017/MedicalZooPytorch.svg?style=flat-square